JianpingCAI/PlantCare/docs/ARCHITECTURE.md

 ## Overview

 PlantCare is a .NET MAUI mobile application built with a clean architecture approach, following the MVVM (Model-View-ViewModel) pattern.
-The application is designed to run on Android, iOS, and Windows platforms, with primary testing on Android devices.
+The application targets .NET 10 and is designed to run on Android, iOS, Windows (and optionally MacCatalyst).
+Primary manual testing is performed on Android devices.

 ## Project Structure